Abolish ofsted campaign graphic

 Abolish Ofsted

-Whilst the NEU continues to campaign on a national level for a new system which is supportive, effective and fair, it is vital that our members are protected from the harmful impact of Ofsted on the ground.
+Whilst the NEU continues to campaign on a national level for a new system that is supportive, effective, and fair, it is vital that our members are protected from Ofsted's harmful impact on the ground.

 NEU members have made their feelings very clear: Ofsted causes more harm than good and we need urgent and fundamental reform.